2023 Progressive Conservative Party of Newfoundland and Labrador leadership election

-The 2023 Progressive Conservative Party of Newfoundland and Labrador leadership election will be held October 13–15, 2023 to select a successor to Ches Crosbie, who stepped down following his defeat in the 2021 Newfoundland and Labrador general election.
-Candidate nominations will open May 17, 2023, and close June 16, 2023.
-The new leader will be announced on October 14, 2023.
+The 2023 Progressive Conservative Party of Newfoundland and Labrador leadership election was held between October 13–15, 2023 to select a successor to Ches Crosbie, who stepped down following his defeat in the 2021 Newfoundland and Labrador general election.
+Candidate nominations opened May 17, 2023, and closed June 16, 2023.
+On October 14, 2023, MHA Tony Wakeham was narrowly elected leader on the second ballot.